 Knowledge lives in people, not platforms

-This issue worsens in organizations without a knowledge-sharing culture in which team members don’t usually share information.
-Creating systems that encourage capturing tacit knowledge–those valuable, experience-based insights–via video is the only way to preserve what’s truly important.
+Creating systems that encourage the capture of tacit knowledge–those valuable, experience-based insights–via video is the only way to preserve what’s truly important.

 Live training doesn’t scale well

-Live training doesn’t have the same impact as asynchronous learning.
 Although personable, live training falls short in a myriad of ways.

 One-on-one training or in-person meetings take SMEs away from their tasks and ask them to refocus on a completely different subject.
 The sessions vary in quality, depending on the trainer’s availability or clarity.

 In many organizations, cross-functional teams operate in isolation.
-Without a clear visual medium like video or screenshot guides, knowledge transfer between departments is inconsistent or even nonexistent.
-Tools like Camtasia and Snagit make it possible for teams to create comprehensive videos and screenshot guides, and keep them in a collective location.
+Without a clear visual medium, such as video or screenshot guides, knowledge transfer between departments is inconsistent or even nonexistent.

 Video training provides a unifying, visual language for processes that must be understood organization-wide, helping tear down silos that limit alignment and collaboration.

 Even screenshot guides can bridge the gap between teams through a visual medium.
-Snagit’s step capture feature takes a screenshot each time you click your mouse.
-You can click through a learning process as usual, and Snagit will compile each screenshot into a sequential step-by-step guide template you can share with your team.
+Camtasia Snagit’s step capture feature takes a screenshot each time you click your mouse.
+You can click through a learning process as usual, and Camtasia Snagit will compile each screenshot into a sequential step-by-step guide template you can share with your team.

 Annotate and edit screenshots with Snagit